dwave-examples/flow-shop-scheduling/README.md

 Above: a solution to a flow shop scheduling problem with 3 jobs on 3 machines.

 ![fss_example1](static/fss_example1.png)
-Above: an improved solution to the same problem with a permutated job order.
+Above: an improved solution to the same problem with a permuted job order.

 #### No-Overlap Constraints
 The no-overlap constraint ensures that no two jobs use the same machine at the same time.